carello/wpe_2018/README.md

 tee_solution - write output to stdout and multiple files at the same time.

 hashing - obtain MD5 of file in a directory

+get_history - create class to keep values using property